bparanj/crystal/security/ssl/open-ssl.md

 **OpenSSL** is a widely used open-source software library that provides tools and functions for secure communication over computer networks.
-It implements various cryptographic protocols, including SSL (Secure Sockets Layer) and TLS (Transport Layer Security), which are essential for encrypting data in transit.
+It implements various cryptographic protocols,  SSL (Secure Sockets Layer) and TLS (Transport Layer Security), which are essential for encrypting data in transit.

 ### Why Do We Need OpenSSL?